Myer-Audio CKLVX D62 Review

 -Modular adapters are very difficult to remove

--Can get shouty every once in awhile
+-Can get somewhat shouty every once in awhile

 Gear used for testing